n0land0/rock-paper-scissors/README.md

 - The number of wins across game modes will persist in the wins column when the user returns to the site on later visits

 ![recording (1)](https://media.giphy.com/media/aFh1hkg6nW1wRKCGWi/giphy.gif)
+(This gif is a little blurry, but the computer's win count does in fact increment to 2 and 3 and persist with refreshes.)

 ## Programming Languages and Dependencies